Paths & Trails

 Cycling is very popular on this hilly island with the only flat stretch of road between Brodick and Corrie.
 But the views are worth the pedal power and a slower pace will let you catch sight of wildlife along the way.
 There are also miles of natural offroad trails but some are hard to find, so check out Arran Bike Club for routes and advice.
 A popular route for families is Brodick Castle, so you can pedal around the castle grounds or take the slightly more strenuous forestry track starting just beyond the castle gates and circuit around the Balmoral Drive.

 Arran Bike Club also welcomes visitors on their weekly rides.
-New for 2014, there is a weekly mountain bike session starting on Monday 26 May from 6.30pm.
-They will be approx. 10 km in length, mainly offroad at a relaxed and fun pace, perfect for anyone with a mountain bike in good working order, a helmet and a little enthusiasm.
+They are approx. 10 km in length, mainly offroad at a relaxed and fun pace, perfect for anyone with a mountain bike in good working order, a helmet and a little enthusiasm.
 Gerard from the Arran Bike Club will lead the rides, no-one will get left behind and help and advice will always be on hand.
 Contact Arran Bike Club to check the meeting points.

 Bike hire is available from Arran Bike Hire.
-Giant trail and hybrid bikes available.
-Bike hire also available from The Boat House in Brodick (next to the small Co-op).
+Giant trail, hybrid and e-bikes available.
+Bike hire is also available at the Auchrannie Spa Resort in Brodick.

 There are 7 golf courses on Arran with friendly club facilities and an automated driving range in Shiskine.